PAVANIDEGALA/portfolio/_pages/about.md

   - type: Organization
 ---

-* I'm Pavani, UI/UX & Graphic designer.
-Nice to meet you! 👋🏼
+*  Hi, I'm Pavani! 👋🏼

-* Currently, I'm working as a UI/UX Designer at Threewings Innovations.
-I bring three years of experience in designing user-friendly interfaces that inspire.
+*  A UI/UX & Graphic Designer with a passion for creating delightful digital experiences.

-* When I'm not designing:
+*  Currently crafting user-centered designs at Threewings Innovations, bringing 3 years of experience to the table.

-  I watch anime, create digital art of my favourite characters, paint and eat pizza ✨
+*  Outside of work, you’ll find me watching anime, painting, or creating digital art—often while enjoying some pizza! 🍕

 *  If you have a role to fill or have a chat , feel free to email me at pavanidegala123@gmail.com